brorb/710-wiki/Content/Concepts/TTH.md

 TTH stands for "The Transmitting Hands", sometimes abbreviated to "Transmitting Hands"[^1] .
+They are an organization who perform some sort of transmission, and [[INDI]] and [[Kepler]] fork for them.
+It is not known whether they are a government institution or a private one.
+They have numerous people working for them, as indicated by the [[Private Room]] chats.

-The hands are a symbolization of human work.
+Their logo feature two hands on a read background.
+The hands are a symbolization of human work.[^1]

 [^1]:
 ```discord
 [